 a modern interpretation

 Deux Cranes is an artisanal chocolate and confectionery company showcasing handcrafted creations made in California by French-trained Chocolatier Michiko Marron-Kibbey.
-The branding and creative direction, led by Ayaka B. Ito in New York, establish a holistic visual and digital experience that heightens the sensual nature of Deux Cranes’ products.
-They draw on their Japanese heritage and flavors of their youth for inspiration in creating the varied lineup of sweet, and sometimes salty, creations.
+She draws on her Japanese heritage and flavors of her youth for inspiration in creating the varied lineup of sweet, and sometimes salty, creations.

 Deux Cranes strives to celebrate the flavors and aesthetics in Japanese and French culinary traditions.